 Peg Gift Bag Holders

-Finally: A way to organize all those cute gift bags you get and hope to one day reuse.
+Finally: A way to organize all those cute gift bags you receive and hope to reuse one day.
 Long metal hooks or shelf brackets (on a slatted wall or peg board like the above or just hung from any wall) work well for hanging a ton of bags of similar sizes together.Continue to 9 of 16 below.

 09 of 16

-Laundry baskets aren't just for laundry anymore.
+Laundry hampers aren't just for laundry anymore.
+Use these handy laundry items to store wrapping paper in the closet.
 This gift wrap closet uses plastic hampers and a cute storage box with dowels for organizing ribbon, paper, and more.
 If you live in a small space and don't have a whole closet to devote to wrapping supplies, a laundry basket tucked somewhere discrete will still do the trick.

 10 of 16